What Does it Take to Be a Brownfield Redevelopment Specialist or Site Manager?

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-Related Job Titles for this Occupation:
+Related Job Titles

-- Environmental Program Manager
+- Redevelopment Manager

 The states with the most job growth for Brownfield Redevelopment Specialist or Site Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

-Brownfield Redevelopment Specialists and Site Managers make between $52,550 and $183,430 a year.
+The salary for Brownfield Redevelopment Specialists and Site Managers ranges between about $52,550 and $183,430 a year.

 Brownfield Redevelopment Specialists and Site Managers who work in District of Columbia, Virginia, or California, make the highest salaries.